-The University will designate a three-member panel from the Pool, at the discretion of the Title IX Coordinator.
-The Title IX Coordinator, or a Deputy Coordinator, will serve as the Chair.
+The University will designate a three-member panel, at the discretion of the Title IX Coordinator.
+One of the members of the panel will serve as the Chair.

 The Hearing Panel members will not have had any previous involvement with the investigation.
-The Title IX Coordinator may elect to have an alternate from the Pool sit in throughout the resolution process in the event that a substitute is needed for any reason.
+The Title IX Coordinator may elect to have an alternate sit in throughout the resolution process in the event that a substitute is needed for any reason.

 Those who have served as Investigators will be witnesses in the hearing and therefore may not serve on the Hearing Panel.
-Those who are serving as Advisors for any party may not serve on the Hearing Panel in that matter.